robertaandersen/AccountManagement/README.md

 IntelliJ's http reqest library was used for creating rudimentary integration tests against a running instance The project uses gradle for compilation.

+Travis CI takes care of automated build and pushing a docker image to a repo